webeach/webeach-design/README.md

 `@webeach/design` is a unified design tokens package used across the `webeach` ecosystem, including in `@webeach/uikit`.

-It provides a standardized foundation for building visually consistent user interfaces with full support for both light and dark themes.
+It provides a standardized foundation for building visually consistent user interfaces with full support for both light and dark modes.

 ---